opensalt/opensalt/docs/CONFIGURATION.md

 ### Realtime notifications

-OpenSALT can use Google's Firebase realtime database to update editors in real-time.
+OpenSALT can use Mercure realtime database to update editors in real-time.

-Read the [docs/deployments/firebase.md](./deployments/firebase.md) file to see how to configure it.

 ### Additional Fields